-Bolger’s contract stipulated that he would play any part assigned to him by the studio.
-Originally, he was cast as the Tin Woodman in The Wizard of Oz, while Buddy Ebsen was given the part of the Scarecrow.
-As production continued, the roles were shuffled around, leading Bolger to fulfill the role of the Scarecrow.
-Due to the heavy Scarecrow makeup and glued rubber mask, Bolger’s face became lined.
-In addition, the heat of the lights that made filming uncomfortably hot, requiring Bolger to take frequent breaks.
+As was typically the case for contract actors, Bolger’s contract stipulated that he would perform any acting role assigned to him by the studio.
+Originally, he was cast as the Tin Man in The Wizard of Oz (1939), while Buddy Ebsen was given the part of the Scarecrow.
+As production continued, the roles were recast, leading Bolger to fulfill the role of the Scarecrow.

-After his work in The Wizard of Oz, his contract with MGM ended, prompting him to move to RKO Pictures.
-In 1941, he was a featured act at the Paramount Theatre in New York, executing tap dance routine as part of a mock-challenge against the Harry James Band’s pianist, Al Lerner.
-When the Japanese attached Pearl Harbor, Bolger’s performance was interrupted by President Roosevelt’s announcement regarding the attack.
-In response, Bolger toured with many USO shows alongside Joe E. Lewis throughout the Pacific Theater during World War II, and was also featured in the wartime film, Stage Door Canteen (1943).
+After Bolger’s work in The Wizard of Oz, his contract with MGM ended, prompting him to move to RKO.
+In 1941, he was a featured act at the Paramount Theatre in New York, performing tap dance routines as part of a faux challenge against the Harry James Band’s pianist, Al Lerner.
+Following the attack on Pearl Harbor, Bolger toured with many USO shows throughout the Pacific and was also featured in the wartime film, Stage Door Canteen (1943).

-In 1943, Bolger returned to MGM to fulfill a featured role in The Harvey Girls (1946), which had him reunited with Oz co-star Judy Garland.
-In the same year, he recorded a children’s album called The Churkendoose, which told the story of a misfit fowl that was part chicken, turkey, duck, and goose.
+In 1943, Bolger returned to MGM to take on a featured role in The Harvey Girls (1946), which reunited him with his Oz co-star, Judy Garland.
+In the same year, he recorded a children’s album called The Churkendoose, which told the story of a bird that was part chicken, turkey, duck, and goose.
 He continued his stage career with All American (1962) and Where’s Charley?
-(1948), the latter of which won him the Tony Award for Best Performance by a Leading Actor in a Musical.
+(1948), with Where’s Charley? garnering him the Tony Award for Best Performance by a Leading Actor in a Musical.
 He also introduced the song “Once in Love with Amy” in the musical, reprising his stage role in the 1952 film version.

-Bolger’s television career included a television sitcom called Where’s Raymond?, which was later renamed The Ray Bolger Show.
-In addition to working on his own show, he would make many guest appearances on other television shows, including The Jean Arthur Show, Fantasy Island, Little House on the Prairie, and with a recurring role as Shirley Partridge’s father on The Partridge Family, among additional appearances.
+Bolger’s television career included working in a sitcom called Where’s Raymond? which was later renamed The Ray Bolger Show.
+In addition to working on his own show, he would make many guest appearances on other television shows, including The Jean Arthur Show, Fantasy Island, Little House on the Prairie, and as Shirley Partridge’s father on The Partridge Family, among others.
 He also acted in several television commercials.

 In 1985, he and Garland’s daughter, Liza Minnelli, both appeared in That’s Dancing!
 (1985), written by Jack Haley, Jr., son of Jack Haley, who ultimately portrayed the Tin Man in The Wizard of Oz.

 Bolger died from bladder cancer on January 15, 1987, and is interred at Holy Cross Cemetery in Culver City.
-He was the last surviving main credited cast member of The Wizard of Oz.
-When co-star Garland passed away, he was the only one of her Oz co-stars to be present.
-Bolger joined Harold Arlen, composed of “Over the Rainbow”, for the service and they were one of the last remaining guests at its conclusion.
-Whenever asked whether he received any residuals from telecasts of the 1939 classic, Bolger would reply, “No, just immortality.
+At age 83, he was the last surviving main credited cast member of The Wizard of Oz.
+Whenever asked whether he received any residuals from television broadcasts of the film, he would reply, “No, just immortality.
 I’ll settle for that.”

 On the East coast, there are quite a few locations in existence that would have been of relevance to Bolger.